Chapter 17.22

 17.22.120 Information to be obtained and maintained.

-A. Where base flood elevation is provided through the flood insurance study, the developer shall provide to the building official the actual elevation, certified by a licensed land surveyor (in relation to mean sea level), of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
-The building official shall maintain this elevation certificate in a permanent file.
+A. Where base flood elevation is provided through the FIS, FIRM, or as required in CMC 17.22.110, the developer shall provide to the floodplain administrator the actual elevation of the lowest floor (including basement), in relation to mean sea level certified by a licensed land surveyor on a current FEMA elevation certificate, of all new or substantially improved structures, and whether or not the structure contains a basement.
+The floodplain administrator shall maintain this elevation certificate in a permanent file.

-G. Variances shall only be issued upon:
+D. Variances shall only be issued upon:

 1. A showing of good and sufficient cause;